For Coptic Church, changes, questions after priest ouster

 The statement didn’t address some of the AP’s questions, including whether Bishop Youssef was aware of other reports of abuse against Khalil.

-Between October 2015 and February 2016, three postings captured by the Internet Archive’s Wayback Machine from the website of the West Virginia church appear to mention Khalil.
-Multiple photos of a priest who appears to be Khalil were also posted on the church’s Facebook page in late 2015 and early 2016.
-In some, he’s surrounded by congregation members or poses with children, some wearing costumes, and adults.

-Bassam Makar, treasurer at the West Virginia church, said Khalil served as priest there for about five months.
-He said the church’s board wasn’t aware Khalil had been ordered to stop serving and when it found out, Khalil’s service was ended.
+Bassam Makar, treasurer at the West Virginia church, said Khalil served as priest there for about five months as the church’s board wasn’t aware he had been ordered to stop serving.
+When it found out, Khalil’s service was ended, he said.

 He said there were no complaints from members about Khalil during his time there.